TonyZhang1993/Chatting-Room/README.md

 How to run

-download the code then extract run npm install from command line window run node server or iojs server if you are using io.js finnaly, open your browser and visit localhost:3000
+1.download the code then extract
+2.run npm install from command line window
+3.run node server or iojs server if you are using io.js 4.finnaly, open your browser and visit localhost:3000